giullianoth/Interactive-card-details-form---Frontend-Mentor/README.md

 ### Step by step of building

 1. HTML structuring - The framework was built using HTML5 semantics.
+2. Sass - Style Sheets were made with Sass files.

 **Note: These are just examples.
 Delete this note and replace the list above with your own choices**